The organ clock is the coolest thing.

 Physical Imbalances Bloating with vomiting or gas, pain in the testes

-Make whatever you are eating between 1 and 3pm count.
+Make whatever you are eating between 1pm and 3pm count.
 Opt for a fulfilling and nutritious meal.
-Whole foods is best but if you are taking supplements, this is a good time to maximum their absorption.
+Whole foods is best.
+If you are taking supplements, this is a good time to maximum their absorption.

 Feeling parched?
-This is a sign that your water intake is too low.
+This is a sign that your water intake is too low therefore consume more clean filtered water and electrolytes.

-Note that the small intestine, which is about judgement and making choices, follow the heart.
+Note that the small intestine follows the heart.
+The small intestines is about judgment and making choices.
 Once we know our true desires, decisions are easy.

 Physical Role Stores and secretes urine